21 Ridiculously Magical Things to Do in Tallinn in Winter

 If you’re planning a trip to Tallinn and don’t have Finland later on your itinerary, I strongly suggest doing a day trip to Helsinki (you can do it independently by ferry — buy your roundtrip tickets here!)

-Yes, these two capital cities are so close that it’s a mere 2-hour ferry ride between them, making it an easy day trip.
+Yes, these two capital cities are so close that it’s a mere 2-hour ferry ride between them, making it an easy day trip, even though Helsinki is a fantastic winter destination in its own right.

-But if you don’t have a few days to dedicate to Helsinki (or if budget is a concern, as Helsinki is about twice the price of Tallinn), a day trip is a perfect middle ground.
+If you don’t have a few days to dedicate to Helsinki (or if budget is a concern, as Helsinki is about twice the price of Tallinn), a day trip is a perfect middle ground.
+If you just have one day to see Helsinki at your own pace, here’s what I suggest:

-Take a boat out to visit the fortress on an island, Suomenlinna, check out a public sauna (and jump into the icy sea if you’re brave), and marvel at the Christmas markets if your trip lines up!
+- check out a public sauna (and jump into the icy waters if you’re brave), and

 Where to Stay in Tallinn